adamtornhill/code-maat/README.md

 I've chosen to keep the visualizations separate from the analysis engine itself.
 It just gives you more flexibility.
 After all, CSV gives you a nice format to transform and experiment with.

 I present a whole suite of different visualization techniques and options in [Your Code as a Crime Scene](https://pragprog.com/book/atcrime/your-code-as-a-crime-scene), so do check out the book if you want to dive deeper.
-You can also look at some of the tools I've open sources such as [Metrics Tree Map](https://github.com/adamtornhill/MetricsTreeMap):
+You can also look at some of the tools I've open sourced such as [Metrics Tree Map](https://github.com/adamtornhill/MetricsTreeMap):

 ![coupling visualized](doc/imgs/tree_map_sample.png).